-Your living room couch gets a lot of use and, over the last year, it’s likely seen quite a bit more wear and tear than normal.
+Your living room couch gets a lot of use and, over the last few years, it’s likely seen quite a bit more wear and tear than normal.
 Let’s get it clean.

 For today’s cleaning tutorial, we’re going to assume that you’re not cleaning a couch in a seldom-used room that sees guests only a few times a year at holiday parties.
 We’re assuming you’re tackling the couch (and maybe chairs, too!) in the most frequently used living space in your home.

 That means you’re dealing with daily use, the buildup of skin oil, maybe some food stains or crumbs (hey, we don’t judge), and all the wear and tear that comes along with a piece of furniture getting significant use.